ang-zeyu/infisearch/docs/src/indexing_configuration.md

 }
 ```

 Json files can also be indexed.
-To do this, the `field_map` key must be specified, which contains a mapping of *json file field name* -> *morsels field name*.
+To do this, the `field_map` key must be specified, which contains a mapping of **json key -> field name**.
 The `field_order` controls in which order these fields are indexed, which can influence position based functions such as query term proximity ranking.

 The json files itself can be either